zanerock/cloudsite/src/docs/README-prefix.md

 You're now ready to use the `cloudsite` CLI tool.
 In future, you need only execute the `aws sso login --profile your-profile-name` command prior to using the `cloudsite` command or if your session times out.

-[^1: If you created your IAM Identity Center instance in a different region (than 'us-east-1'), you'll have to select the proper region.
-AWS provides an explanation and a link to your instance if you're in the wrong region.]
+[^1]: If you created your IAM Identity Center instance in a different region (than 'us-east-1'), you'll have to select the proper region.
+AWS provides an explanation and a link to your instance if you're in the wrong region.

-[^2: This is just because the Certificate Manager service—which issues your site's SSL certificates—only operations out of the 'us-east-1' region.
-It should be possible to create your site in any region, but having all the infrastructure in one region is helpful and with the use of CDN, it shouldn't matter too much which region the rest of the infrastructure resides.]
+[^2]: This is just because the Certificate Manager service—which issues your site's SSL certificates—only operations out of the 'us-east-1' region.
+It should be possible to create your site in any region, but having all the infrastructure in one region is helpful and with the use of CDN, it shouldn't matter too much which region the rest of the infrastructure resides.

 ### Authenticating with access keys